 Before we get to the list itself, I want to emphasize that it is not presented in an order of most important to least important or anything like that.
 Any appearance to the contrary is purely coincidental.
 I have done this on purpose so that you will have to think more carefully about how a given prep will fit into your specific survival plan.

 Even though all the items on this list are undeniably important, how important they are will vary person to person depending on all kinds of variables: where you live, what has occurred, luck, etc.

 For folks who live near a freshwater lake, have a spring on their property or a good well, the idea of water being the key absolute to their survival and stocking it accordingly may seem absurd.
 The opposite is true for someone living in dry, arid desert or tundra.

 So don’t write off anything on this list, and don’t overemphasize the importance of anything based on its order in the lineup.
 They all have their place in your inventory, but some may be more important or less important to you.

 Ultimately the most important thing you will need for survival during any major disaster is your brain, and that cannot be taken from you.
 Well, it can, but if that happens you won’t need to worry anymore!

 #1.
 Scouting and Advance Work

 I remember hearing something about the best laid plans of mice and men often going awry.
 You can bet that’ll take on an entirely new and terrible significance when the excrement has well and truly hit the ventilator.
-It is great that you have plans A through E for escape, evasion and evacuation, but when was the last time you actually, you know, traveled the routes?

 If you planned to hike our over a knob and through the forest via old trail or logging road, have you actually been down it since forever ago?
 Really?
 When?